ImperialCollegeLondon/rcds_introduction_sampling_hypothesis_testing/chapter1/README.md

 ### Binomial distribution

-Write the following function computing the binomial distribution for a given number of sucesses *x*, number of trials *n*, and indifidual probability *p*:
+Write the following function computing the binomial distribution for a given number of sucesses *x*, number of trials *n*, and individual probability *p*:

 ```python